 The role served by the deposit

-The purpose served by fixed deposits is to enable the depositors to accumulate a lump-sum amount for future usage.
-It has been acknowledged to be one of the best options to invest the idle money, which will help to earn a higher rate of interest than a regular savings account.
-In contrast to it, the recurring deposits initiate regular saving habits among the general public.
+The purpose of fixed deposits is to enable the depositors to accumulate a lump-sum amount for future usage.
+It has been acknowledged to be one of the best options to invest idle money, which will help earn a higher interest rate than a regular savings account.
+In contrast, these deposits initiate regular saving habits among the general public.

 Tenure